-Fears of Christmas deliveries being late has escalated, with the second largest delivery service in the UK, Yodel, confirming it has stopped picking parcels up from retailers because it’s struggling to deliver the vast amount of online orders.
+Fears of Christmas deliveries being late has escalated, with the second-largest delivery service in the UK, Yodel, confirming it has stopped picking parcels up from retailers because it’s struggling to deliver the vast amount of online orders.

-The delivery company which is used by retailers such as Argos, Amazon, Tesco Direct and Boots, has admitted that is unable to cope with surge in demand following Black Friday and Cyber Monday sales, which saw spending 50% higher than the industry had expected and ha temporarily suspended new collections from retailers.
+The delivery company which is used by retailers such as Argos, Amazon, Tesco Direct and Boots, has admitted that is unable to cope with a surge in demand following Black Friday and Cyber Monday sales, which saw spending 50% higher than the industry had expected and ha temporarily suspended new collections from retailers.

 The delivery company have confirmed that they’re working through the backlog of deliveries and hope that the logjam will be cleared later on today (Monday 15th Dec).
-The courier firm have promised customers that they will get their deliveries to them in time for Christmas.
+The courier firm has promised customers that they will get their deliveries to them in time for Christmas.

-The increase in spending on Black Friday, Cyber Monday and Manic Monday have caused for the delivery service to fail, as well as there being a 60,000 shortage of delivery drivers in the transportation industry.
+The increase in spending on Black Friday, Cyber Monday and Manic Monday have caused for the delivery service to fail, as well as there is a 60,000 shortage of delivery drivers in the transportation industry.
 This Christmas has seen immense pressure on retailers to deliver and has obviously caused a number of logistical challenges which has caused consumers to have to wait for their parcels.

-Due the demand, last week Marks and Spencer had to double their delivery times and suspend all next-day deliveries and online retailer, Amazon, also faced challenges in trying to fulfil orders and have admitted that some customers had to wait longer than expected for their parcels.
+Due to the demand, last week Marks and Spencer had to double their delivery times and suspend all next-day deliveries and online retailer, Amazon, also faced challenges in trying to fulfil orders and have admitted that some customers had to wait longer than expected for their parcels.